wiedymi/mediabunny/docs/guide/supported-formats-and-codecs.md

 Mediakit supports a wide range of video, audio, and subtitle codecs.
 More specifically, it supports all codecs specified by the WebCodecs API and a few additional PCM codecs out of the box.

-The availability of the codecs provided by the WebCodecs API depends on the browser and cannot be guaranteed by this library.
+The availability of the codecs provided by the WebCodecs API depends on the browser and thus cannot be guaranteed by this library.
 Mediakit provides [special utility functions](#querying-codec-encodability) to check which codecs are able to be encoded.
-You can also specify [custom coders](./custom-coders) to provide your own encoder/decoder implementation if the browser doesn't support the codec natively.
+You can also specify [custom coders](#custom-coders) to provide your own encoder/decoder implementation if the browser doesn't support the codec natively.

 ::: info
 Mediakit ships with built-in decoders and encoders for all audio PCM codecs, meaning they are always supported.